Thursday, March 1, 2012

 My host Jim Rouston showed me the news paper that had the caption "End of the world on May 21st 2011 at 6pm."
 I told Jim that I would be attending my daughter, Sarah's graduation on that day as predicted by Harold Camping to be the end of the world.
 Many of Harold Camping's church members sold off their houses and property and camped in a remote place in America waiting for the end to come!

 As the plane flew from Billings to Grand Rapids, I knew that the end of the world would not happen for the simple reason that no one will know the sudden coming of Christ.
 Jesus already told his disciples that "no one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.
 As it was in the days of Noah, so it will be at the coming of the Son of Man.
-For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark; and they nothing about what would happen until the flood came and took them away.
+For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark; and they knew nothing about what would happen until the flood came and took them away.
 That is how it will be at the coming of the Son of Man.
 Two men will be in the field; one will be taken and other left.
 Two women will be grinding with a hand mill; one will be taken and the other left.
 Therefore keep watch, because you do not know on what day your Lord will come."
 (Matt 24:36-42).
 It is baffling to me how a veteran pastor like Harold Camping could come up with a calculation of the exact date of the return of Christ.
 It is equally mind boggling to see so many mindless Christians who bought in Harold Camping's prophecy when the teaching of the Bible is so plain for all to see.

 Sam and I sat there in the sport stadium where thousands of parents, friends of the graduands and the graduates eagerly awaiting the commencement of the opening service.
 When Sarah's name was called and she went forward to received her scroll, I clapped the loudest and shouted for joy unashamedly.
 That's what parents would do that for their children.
 Sarah had done us proud.
 She has always been a high achiever in schools.
 She graduated with honors degree and was on the Dean's list for every semester in all the four years!
 Her professors were full of praise for her, not only her academic excellence but also her attitude and posture of learning.
 Sarah is a keen student, possesses sharp mind and yet humble.
 Calvin College professors had shaped her mind and heart to love God and to serve others with humility.